-For example our latex BIBS pacifiers with natural rubber teats come in size 1 which is suitable for 0-6m and size 2 suitable from 6-18m and some colour options in size 3 suitable for 18m+.
+For example our latex BIBS pacifiers with natural rubber teats come in sizes 1 which is suitable for 0-6m, size 2 suitable from 6-18m and some colour options in size 3 suitable for 18m+.
 Our BIBS silicone pacifiers are one size, and are suitable from birth to 36 months.

 If the dummy size is incorrect, you may find that your baby is not soothed.
 It is best to change the size or style of the dummy during the day so you can observe how your little one takes to the change.

 5. How To Clean A Baby Dummy